6 Approximate derivatives in Julia

 Suppose the tractor company John Deere models its profit per units sold through the function \(P(x) = 50 e^{x/250}/(1 - e^{x/250})\).
 Find the marginal profit for \(x=200\).

 The marginal profit is the change in profit per unit sold – or the derivative – at \(x=200\).
-We can find this quite simply by either differentiating directly, or as we do here, approximating the answer with julia.
+We can find this quite simply by either differentiating directly, or as we do here, approximating the answer with Julia.
 We first note that the function above, is a composition, so it may be written using two functions:

 f1(x) = exp(x)/(1 - exp(x))